activities

 * Integration Service keeps the connection token alive by refreshing the token.
 After a certain period of time, you must manually refresh the connection by re-authentication.

-To learn about the specifics of each option, see:
+To learn about the specifics of each option, check the following pages:

-To understand the differences between delegated and application permissions, see the Microsoft official documentation: Comparison of delegated and application permissions.
+To understand the differences between these permissions, check the official Microsoft documentation.

 Briefly, the differences are as follows:

-• With delegated permissions, the application impersonates a user and acts on the user's behalf.
+• With Delegated permissions, the application impersonates a user and acts on behalf of the user.
 The application can access only what the signed-in user can access.

-For both delegated and application permissions, you can restrict what the application can and can't access using the scopes defined when you create the app.
-Refer to Scopes and permissions in the Microsoft documentation.
+For both delegated and application permissions, you can restrict what the application can and cannot access using the scopes defined when you create the app.
+For more details, check the Scopes and permissions in the Microsoft documentation.

 Tip: Refer to Working with activity scopes to learn how to control permissions using activity scopes.

-Many organizations require an administrator's consent before creating a connection to an external application.
+Many organizations require the consent of an administrator before creating a connection to an external application.
 The admin consent workflow requires an admin to approve the app registration to specific users or groups before a connection is established.
-For more information, see Overview of admin consent workflow and User and admin consent in Microsoft Entra ID in the Microsoft documentation.
+For more details, check Overview of admin consent workflow and User and admin consent in Microsoft Entra ID in the Microsoft documentation.

-Both Microsoft 365 Scope and Integration Service connections support single tenant applications and multitenant applications.
-To learn the difference between the two, refer to Who can sign in to you app? in the Microsoft official documentation.
+Both Microsoft 365 Scope and Integration Service connections support single-tenant applications and multi-tenant applications.
+To learn the difference between them, refer to Who can sign in to you app? in the Microsoft official documentation.

 Azure environments

 Both Microsoft 365 Scope and Integration Service connections support multiple Azure environments.
-For details, see Microsoft Graph and Graph Explorer service root endpoints.
+For details, check Microsoft Graph and Graph Explorer service root endpoints.

 Microsoft National CloudEnvironment in Integration ServiceEnvironment in Microsoft 365Scope